The Fall of Satan and Rise of the Antichrist

 1Jn 1:7 But if we walk in the light, as he is in the light, we have fellowship one with another, and the blood of Jesus Christ his Son cleanseth us from all sin.

 2Th 2:15-17 Therefore, brethren, stand fast, and hold the traditions which ye have been taught, whether by word, or our epistle.
 16 Now our Lord Jesus Christ himself, and God, even our Father, which hath loved us, and hath given us everlasting consolation and good hope through grace, 17 Comfort your hearts, and stablish you in every good word and work.

-The Great Tribulation begins three and one half years into the seven year Tribulation period.
-Christians living during the Church age can be assured that they are not yet living in the time of the God’s wrath.
-Israel’s seven year Tribulation period begins with the signing of a seven year term security agreement between the Antichrist, Israel, and perhaps other world powers (Dan 9:27).
-Will Church age believers be on earth to see the first half of the seven year Tribulation period?
+Most Bible teachers think that the Great Tribulation begins three and one half years into the seven year Tribulation period.
+Christians living during the Church age can be assured that they will not suffer through the time of the God’s wrath on earth.
+Most Bible teachers also sat that the seven year Tribulation period begins with the signing of a seven year term security agreement between the Antichrist, Israel, and perhaps other world powers (Dan 9:27).
+Will Church age believers be on earth to see the signing of this treaty during the first days of the seven year Tribulation period?
 I don’t know.

 The world is prepared for the Antichrist.
-We should be prepared for the sign of the day of Christ.
-We must be aware of the prophetic end time events that are rapidly playing out today.
+Christians should be prepared for the day of Christ.
+We must look to the Old Testament prophets in order to recognize prophetic end time events that are increasingly happening today.
 Each one of us must make certain that we possess a sure and steadfast faith in the salvation of soul and body that Jesus has wrought.
 We must also be prepared so that we are not deceived by the offer of an unorthodox way to reconciliation with God that a false religion will soon tender (2Th 2:11-12).